 An industrial jewel shining in the night

 Turning a production plant into a sort of theme park is not an easy thing.
-How can such infrastructures would actually attract people?
+How can such infrastructures actually attract people?

 The idea of the project initiators was simple but brilliant.
 They decided to keep most of the park in the exact state it was on the day it closed down.

-The old towers and their crates, chimneys, furnaces and coal trains can be explored freely.
+The old towers and their crates, chimneys, furnaces, and coal trains can be explored freely.
 Numerous pathways and stairs that will take you through the park and up to a height of about 70 meters (on the platform of Blast Furnace No.5).